20 inspiring web and mobile wireframe examples

 Once you have a sketch (analog or digital) it is time to get to the wireframing.
 This step of product development doesn’t sound too taxing, it does require planning and the right equipment.
 When was the last time you saw a contractor just start building a house without a blueprint or the right machinery?

-nother factor to consider before you start is the need for the right UI kit.
+Another factor to consider before you start is the need for the right UI kit.
 Like our sketching UI kit, a proper UI kit will come in handy when you get the design going.
 Don’t waste time searching the internet for the right square placeholder, buttons or classic icons.
-We recommend you find a UI kit that you can work with, and keep it within reach throughout the wireframing process.

 At Justinmind, we have two UI kits that are massive hits among our users: